nestybox/sysbox/docs/user-guide/install-k8s.md

 that use the Linux user-namespace).
 Since the version of CRI-O and K8s must match, the K8s version must also be v1.20.\*.

+The Sysbox installation steps below automatically install CRI-O on the Kubernetes nodes.

 ## Kubernetes Worker Node Requirements

 Prior to installing Sysbox, ensure each K8s worker node where you will install